 How effective are pico lasers for tattoo removal?

-Pico Lasers are considered the golden standard for tattoo removal in Singapore.
+Pico Lasers are used frequently for tattoo removal in Singapore.

 In general, tattoo removal works by delivering large amounts of laser energy to tattoo pigments, which are then shattered and removed by your body’s immune system.
-The pico laser’s higher peak power and shorter pulse duration mean results are achieved more effectively and quickly.
+The pico laser’s higher peak power and shorter pulse duration mean results are achieved.